m4theuspereira-maker/clock-degrees/README.md

 Output:
 ![plot](./assets/dump%20result.PNG)

-Despite of errors warnings, the operation was made successfully, look that the container ID used is correspondent to postgres image that was listed with the last command
+Despite of errors warnings, the operation was made successfully, look that the container ID used is correspondent to postgres image that was listed with **docker ps** command
 ## To access application from swagger

-After run the application via docker using:
+Run the application via docker using:

 ```
 $ docker-compose up
 ```

-Open your browser at the address http http://localhost:3000/api, and then you'll can test the application endpoints.
+Open your browser at the address http://localhost:3000/api and then you'll can test the application endpoints.

 ![plot](./assets/swagger.PNG)